BenoitPAIX/16S_metabarcoding_tutorial/README.md

 Future update soon with the package [inext](https://johnsonhsieh.github.io/iNEXT/)

-Based on these rarefaction curves we can now set a minimum reads threshold.
+Based on these rarefaction curves, we can now set a minimum reads threshold.

 The samples below this threshold will be excluded from our analysis, as the sequencing depth is expected to be not enough.